PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

-The comparison is fair as follows.
+The comparison of \tool with the baselines is fair as follows.
 The baselines, as well as \tool, receive the same initial input: the vulnerable contract and the auditor's vulnerability annotations in natural language.
 They also follow identical stopping criteria, as described in Section~\ref{subsec:rq1-methodology}.